ModUDuke/experiments/chapter2.md

 A simulated version of the Oregon Health Insurance Experiment data, `OHIE`, is available in the workspace.
 With this dataframe, do the following:

 *** =instructions
-- Create a new data frame called `TreatmentGroup` that contains only treated individuals, and a new data frame called `ControlGroup` that contains only control individuals
 - Test if there is a statistically significant difference in gender between the treament and control groups (i.e. whether gender is balanced between the treatment and control group).
 - Determine if the treatment and control groups have significantly different average values for the following health outcomes: systolic blood pressure (variable `bp_sar_inp`), and diastolic blood pressure (variable `bp_dar_inp`).

 *** =hint
 - For the first question, you will need to `subset` the `OHIE` data frame by treatment.
+- It may help to create a new dataframe called `TreatmentGroup` that contains only WePhones in the treatment group, and a new data frame called `ControlGroup` that contains only WePhones in the control group.
 - For each of the following questions, use the `t.test` function where (mu=0) to statistically test whether the treatment and control group are different from each other.